Dado Charging Station Build

 Stacked Dado Sets

 A stacked dado set consists of two outer blades and a number of chippers.
-The width of the dado is adjusted by adding or removing chippers and spacers between the outer blades.
-This type offers the most precision and cleanest cuts.
+You adjust the cutting width by adding or removing chippers and thin shims between the outer blades.
+This type offers the most precision and the cleanest cuts — the shoulder lines are crisp and the bottom of the groove is flat.

 Pros